stpettersens/mp4stubs/README.md

 Which I then use with HandBrake to select as outputs when I rip from my source DVD.

-* TODO: Add an NSIS installer to install the cmd/py and the context menu into the Windows registry.
+* TODO: Add an NSIS installer to install the executable and the context menu into the Windows registry.